jxpress/lightning-hydra-template-vertex-ai/README.md

     - Move the original README.md
     - Add the Japanese version of README.md
     - translated blog
-        - English translation of a detailed blog about hydra and Vertex AI.
+        - English translation of a detailed blog about Hydra and Vertex AI.

 # 📝 Appendix